React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

 ```bash
 docker-compose -f docker-compose.yml up
 ```
-Will launch the compiled production version without the demoIOC's and styleguide
+Will launch the compiled production version without the demoIOC's and styleguide.

+**Note**: Any of the above containers can be rebuilt by add --build at the end of the command.

 **Initially to check that everything is working only bring up the production version with the demos and help by running:**